Most recently updated on January 5, 2024

 The community’s proximity to the border lured a small group of self-described militia members to roll into town on the day before the midterm elections in November 2018.
 The militiamen said they were there to stop a “caravan” of illegal immigrants headed to the region.
 Columbus Mayor Esequiel Salas politely told the militia members they weren’t needed as his town and their sister village of Palomas on the other side of the border get along just fine.

 Columbus’ economy has struggled for a while now.
-The town’s median household income is less than $22,000 a year and the poverty rate teeters at 44 percent.
+The town’s median household income is less than $25,000 a year.

 Columbus Elementary School in the northwest corner of town is also part of the border culture.